Grigore-George-Mihai/grape_template/README.md

   - This task runs tools like Brakeman and Bundler Audit to ensure your application is secure.

-## Grape API Generator
+## Grape Resource Generator

-This repository includes a custom Rails generator for creating Grape API resources, entities, and corresponding RSpec tests.
+This repository includes a custom Rails generator for creating Grape resources, entities, and corresponding RSpec tests.
 The generator helps streamline the process of adding new API endpoints to your application.

 ### Usage